20pavlova011/number_guessing_game/README.md

-# Number Guessing Game
+## Number Guessing Game

-A simple, interactive number guessing game built with HTML, CSS, and JavaScript featuring multiple difficulty levels and score tracking.
+A simple, interactive number guessing game built with vanilla JavaScript featuring multiple difficulty levels and score tracking.

-## How to Use
+### How to Use

-### Setup
-1. Create three files in the same directory:
+1. **Setup**: Save all three files (`index.html`, `styles.css`, `game.js`) in the same folder.
-   - `index.html`
-   - `styles.css`
-   - `game.js`

-2. Copy the respective code into each file

-3. Open `index.html` in a web browser to start playing
+2. **Launch**: Open `index.html` in your web browser.

-### Game Features
+3. **Game Features**:

-**Difficulty Levels:**
+   - **Difficulty Levels**:
-- **Easy**: Guess numbers between 1-10 (3 attempts, 10 points per win)
-- **Medium**: Guess numbers between 1-50 (5 attempts, 20 points per win)
-- **Hard**: Guess numbers between 1-100 (7 attempts, 30 points per win)

-**Gameplay:**
+     - **Easy**: Numbers 1-10, 5 attempts
+     - **Medium**: Numbers 1-50, 7 attempts
+     - **Hard**: Numbers 1-100, 10 attempts

+   - **Scoring System**:
+     - Points are awarded based on remaining attempts and difficulty multiplier
+     - Easy: 1x multiplier, Medium: 2x multiplier, Hard: 3x multiplier
+     - Formula: `(maxAttempts - attemptsUsed + 1) * difficultyMultiplier`

+   - **Game Controls**:
-1. Select your preferred difficulty level
+     - Select difficulty level by clicking the buttons
-2. Enter your guess in the input field
+     - Enter your guess in the input field
-3. Click "Guess!" or press Enter to submit
+     - Click "Submit Guess" or press Enter
-4. Receive hints if your guess is too high or too low
+     - Start a new game anytime with "New Game" button

+4. **Game Flow**:
+   - Choose your difficulty level
+   - Guess numbers within the specified range
+   - Receive hints (higher/lower) for incorrect guesses
-5. Win by guessing the correct number within the allowed attempts
+   - Win by guessing correctly within the attempt limit

-**Scoring:**
-- Earn points for each correct guess based on difficulty
-- High score is saved in your browser's local storage
+   - Track your score and high score (stored in browser)
-- Previous guesses are displayed to help you strategize

-### Controls
+### Files Overview

-- **Difficulty Buttons**: Switch between Easy, Medium, and Hard modes
-- **Guess Button**: Submit your current guess
-- **New Game Button**: Start a new game with current difficulty
-- **Enter Key**: Alternative way to submit guesses
+- `index.html` - Main HTML structure
+- `styles.css` - Styling and responsive design
+- `game.js` - Game logic and functionality

 ### Browser Compatibility

-This game works in all modern browsers that support:
+Works in all modern browsers that support ES6+ features and localStorage.

-- ES6 JavaScript classes
+### Customization

+You can easily modify the game by:
+- Changing difficulty ranges in the `difficultySettings` object
+- Adjusting scoring multipliers
-- CSS Flexbox
+- Modifying CSS for different visual themes
-- Local Storage API
+- Adding new difficulty levels

-Enjoy the game! 🎯
+Enjoy playing! 🎯